Phylum Chordata – Characteristics and Difference between Chordates & Vertebrates ( USA 10 study guide , NGSS)

 "The presence of Post anal tail along with notochord , Dorsal tubular nerve cord and pharyngeal gills slit make differ chordates from Non chordates.

-- It is an outgrowth like structure located beyond to anal opening.
+- It is an out growth like structure located beyond to anal opening.

 - It is a muscular structure present is all chordates in embryonic stage .